 Decorah Middle Schoolers visited Vesterheim in September to explore how they could market an idea with words and graphics.
-They stopped by the Bruening Visitor Center with their Community Art teacher, Amy Courtney.
+They stopped by the Bruening Visitor Center with their art teacher, Amy Courtney.
 The class spoke with Charlie Langton, Vesterheim’s Communications and Marketing Director, and Lea Lovelace, Director of Folk Art Education.
 The students were here to learn about the importance of Communications and Marketing when dealing with local businesses, and businesses in general.

 “The Community Art course I am piloting at Decorah Middle School is essentially intended to connect students to area artists and businesses,” Courtney said, “Decorah Middle School has been continuing to work with STEAM careers within the community, and I see this class as an extension towards that goal as well.”
 STEAM is the alternative to STEM, which ultimately adds art to the mix of science, technology, engineering, and math.
 This allows more room for the creativity of students and is a great way to get students thinking outside the box, which is an important value that STEAM is after.
 This class embodies what STEAM is about, because it incorporates multiple facets of real-life careers and situations, more specifically marketing and design.